ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 : A base YANG identity from which specific identities defining the bit rate/line coding of optical tributary signals are derived.

 wavelength-assignment:
-: A base YANG identity from which specific identities defining the the Wavelength selection methods, as defined in {{!RFC7689}}, are derived.
+: A base YANG identity from which specific identities defining the Wavelength selection methods, as defined in {{!RFC7689}}, are derived.

 operational-mode:
 : A YANG data type used to identify an organization (e.g., vendor) specific mode for transceiver capability description, as defined in Section 2.5.2 of {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}